spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 involved.
 That should ensure that we don't miss any time-slice, but at the same time it might not be the most efficient...

-Now, to answer the second question, we just need to look at our constraint expression.
+Now, to answer the second question, how far in time do we need to look, we typically just need to look at our constraint expression.
 In our case, we need to look at the current time-step, but also at the *next* time-step to check if the unit is shutting down in that time step.
 So our 'temporal' indices will be tuples of (current time-slice, next time-slice).

 #### Collect the 'stochastic' indices

-Here you need to answer the question, what are all the possible ways of traversing the scenario graph while visiting all the time-slices in my 'temporal' indices (determined above)?
+Here the question is, what are all the possible ways of traversing the scenario graph associated to all our 'spatial' indices, while visiting all the time-slices in our 'temporal' indices (determined above).
 Each of these traversals will be a 'stochastic' index for your constraint.
 We call such a traversal a 'stochastic path', and it's essentially and array of [stochastic\_scenario](@ref)s.
 Check the [Stochastic Framework](@ref) section for details.

 So this is not that hard actually.
-We have the 'temporal' indices already, and SpineOpt provides a convenience function to derive the stochastic paths given a set of time-slices.
-So all we need to do is call this function.
-Handy, huh?
+The 'stochastic' indices are completely determined by the 'spatial' and 'temporal' indices, and SpineOpt provides a convenience function to derive the former given the latter.

 ### Write the constraint expression